sky-uk/ruby-bootcamp/exercise-12/readme.md

 E.g.
 `http://yoursite.com/home.de` to get the german translation of the page.

+#### The interface
+The interface should be seemless to users of your framework so Linguine should require them to little or ideally nothing to have this capability within their application.

+#### Getting translations
 The Bing [Translation API](https://www.microsoft.com/translator/getstarted.aspx) provides a nice [HTTP interface](https://msdn.microsoft.com/en-us/library/ff512387.aspx) that you can use to get translations from.

 Write your own client to connect to this service.
 HTTP clients like Faraday(https://github.com/lostisland/faraday) or [HTTParty](https://github.com/jnunemaker/httparty) should help with this.
 Note: Faraday is used a bit on other Sky projects.

 ### Caching
 Using an external service can have costs both in terms of time and money.
 Therefore we don't want to hit Bing for translations we have already got.
 Build a feature in to linguine so that it only retranslates content that it does not yet have the definitions for.